mui/material-ui/docs/data/material/discover-more/related-projects/related-projects.md

 # Related projects

-<p class="description">A carefully curated list of complementary to Material UI libraries that are worth having a look at.</p>
+<p class="description">A carefully curated list of third-party tools that expand or build on top of Material UI's component library.</p>

-Since Material UI is an open-ended UI library, we do our best to ensure that it works well with other libraries and tools.
+Developers from the MUI community have built some excellent supplemental tools for working with Material UI—this page gathers the best that we've seen.
+Do you have a project that you think should be featured here?
+We would love to see it.
-Feel free to submit a pull request to add another project; it will be accepted if it is suitable.
+Feel free to submit a pull request!

 ## Design resources

 - [UXPin](https://www.uxpin.com/merge/mui-library): A large UI kit of Material UI components.
-It renders the components in a web runtime and it uses the same React implementation as your production environment.
+It renders the components in a web runtime and uses the same React implementation as your production environment.

 ## IDE tools